Recording Shared Well Agreements

 ***NOTE: The Arizona Shared Well Agreement must be recorded with the relevant Arizona county recorder before it can be submitted to the Arizona Department of Water Resources.

-Only after the shared well agreement has been recorded with the county recorder can it be sent to the Arizona Department of Water Resources.
+Once the shared well agreement has been recorded with the county recorder it should be mailed to the Arizona Department of Water Resources.
 Click HERE for a detailed blogpost on how to provide the ADWR is a recorded copy of your well share agreement.

 If you have questions about your shared well agreement then contact the Dunaway Law Group, PLC at 480-702-1610 or message us HERE.